 - Indeed, 24 in November 2011 of the year in the Council of Federation on the initiative of Valentina Ivanovna Matvienko and under its chairmanship a round table was held, the participants of which discussed the accelerating process of mutual integration of the Russian Federation, the Republic of Belarus and the Republic of Kazakhstan.
 Much attention was paid to the creation of the Common Economic Space, which began operating on 1 on January 2012 on the basis of the Customs Union, and the launch on this basis of a new integration project, taking into account the Declaration on Eurasian Economic Integration signed by the presidents of the three states 18 on November 2011.
 During the meeting, a proposal was made to create an Integration Club within the Council of Federation.
 The primary tasks of the club should be to study the state and prospects of Eurasian integration within the Customs Union and the Common Economic Space, prepare proposals for improving the legislative and international regulatory framework for cooperation in the Eurasian space, and develop new approaches to deepening integration.

-An additional ideological impulse to the work of our club was given by the article by V.V.
-Putin's “New integration project for Eurasia - the future that is born today”, published on January 1 in Izvestia.
-In the development of the economic perspective of the task, a significant place is given to the project of creating the Eurasian Union - “a powerful supranational association capable of becoming one of the poles of the modern world, <...> along with other key players and regional structures, such as the EU, USA, China, APEC, ensure the sustainability of global development. ”
+An additional ideological impetus to the work of our club was given by the article by V.V.
+Putin "New integration project for Eurasia - the future that is being born today", published on January 1 in Izvestia.
+In it, in the development of the economic perspective of the task, a significant place is given to the project of creating the Eurasian Union - "a powerful supranational association capable of becoming one of the poles of the modern world <...> along with other key players and regional structures such as the EU, USA, China, APEC, ensure the sustainability of global development ”.

 Probably everyone remembers the feeling of being lost that we experienced twenty years ago at the time of the disappearance of the Soviet Union.
 Understanding the logic of the then disintegration process with the mind, many of us were painfully worried about the loss of the country in which we were born and grew up.
 Speaking in scientific language, at that moment, with all its tough (if not cruel) necessity, we faced the problem of finding a new national identity.
 The problem is equally difficult for residents of all former Soviet republics, which was to be solved separately.
 Unfortunately, the CIS formula found at that time, with all its merits, did not help in finding a satisfactory answer to the question: “Who are we now?”
 I think that the acuteness of this issue to a certain extent contributed to the growth of nationalist sentiments and inter-ethnic tensions that arose here and there for two decades in the space of the former USSR.
 People who were accustomed to greater community, who were previously aware of their belonging to a larger space, after the losses suffered, tried to “find themselves” in a narrower local circle of self-identification, often electing an ethnic or confessional community, or one region or another.